A 10-Year Retirement Planning Checklist

 SignatureFD’s Maurer recommends finding a financial adviser this year to stress test the assumptions in your retirement plan.
 You still have time to adjust, if needed.

 If you wish you had saved more in the past, AARP’s John says, you certainly aren’t alone.
 “No matter how much someone has, they always wish they had saved more and regularly think they’re a failure.”
+In fact, most Americans think they will need about $1.8 million to retire but fall far short of that target.

 5 years: Get granular — look at where your money comes from and where it goes

-With retirement getting closer, decide when you’d like to start taking Social Security.
+With retirement getting closer, decide when to start taking Social Security.
 While you can begin payments at age 62, each year (and even month) you delay increases your payment.
 For example, you might receive $1,400 a month starting at 62, $2,000 a month starting at 67, or $2,480 starting at age 70.
 That increase lasts for the rest of your life, so think carefully before starting payments.

-If you have any debt, especially high-interest debt such as credit cards, consider how you could pay it off over the last five years before retiring.
+If you have any debt, especially high-interest debt such as credit cards, consider how to pay it off over the last five years before retiring.
 That removes an ongoing monthly expense from your budget.
 John Peoples, a 62-year-old general manager of the Hockessin Athletic Club in Hockessin, Del., says this was a priority for him and his wife, Beth, 63, as they prepared for retirement a few years in the future.
 “We didn’t want these obligations hanging over our heads,” he says.

-One way to cover the costs is through a long-term-care insurance policy.
+One way to cover long-term care costs is through a long-term-care insurance policy.
 Another option is a hybrid life insurance policy.
 If you need long-term care while you’re alive, you’ll receive money from the policy, and if you don't ever need care, the policy will pay your heirs the insurance death benefit.

 4 years: Make sure you’re covered, financially and medically